-If the member leaves no eligible spouse or if the spouse dies after being awarded accidental death benefits, pension payments would be paid instead to a guardian for the benefit of the surviving eligible children.
+If the member leaves no eliqible spouse or if the spouse dies after being awarded accidental death benefits, pension payments would be paid instead to a quardian for the benefit of the surviving eliqible children.

 Who is an Eligible Child?